 You should not feel pressured to hit the ground running.
 After all, Rome was not built in a day.
 Instead, embrace trial and error.
 Whether you have taken a video before or will be trying it for the first time, understand it is difficult to get it perfect in one shot.
 Before all of that, though, you need to plan what you are going to do with the videos you create.
 Are you going to post them on social media?
 Put them up on your website?
 The possibilities are very open.
 It all depends what your goals are.
 When getting started with video marketing for your funeral home begin by making a plan that works with your overall marketing strategy.
 Include what types of videos you want to make.
 For example, do you want to highlight your staff?
 Showcase your facility?
 Or document your community engagement?

 Once you have decided these things, it is time to start making videos!
 The following secrets to making high quality video with your smartphone or tablet will certainly help you engage with the community.
 So you can showcase who you are, what you do and how your firm can help them using the world’s most popular content medium.
 There has never been a better time to get started.
-As of 2017, 74% of all traffic on the internet was generated by video content.
-That number is hard to ignore.
+By the end of 2017, 74% of all traffic on the internet was generated by video content.
+This year, that number increased and will continue to increase as we move into the future.
+The trend of video’s importance, especially in small business marketing, is hard to ignore.